 Innovation continued throughout the ‘80s, ‘90s, 2000s, and 2010s – and right into the present day.
 In the new millennium, there have been truly incredible advances in medical technology which have allowed for the creation of a new type of facelift – the nonsurgical facelift.

-Dr. Newman is one of the innovators of nonsurgical facelifts – he developed a truly revolutionary facelift procedure, known as the Stem Cell Lift®, in order to give his patients the best level of cosmetic care possible while minimizing the risks to their health.
+Dr. Newman is one of the innovators of nonsurgical facelifts – located in Beverly Hills, he developed a truly revolutionary facelift procedure, known as the Stem Cell Lift®, in order to give his patients the best level of cosmetic care possible while minimizing the risks to their health.
 With the Stem Cell Lift®, there’s no cutting, no anesthesia, and minimal recovery time – it’s a modern facelift for a modern world.

 Why choose a facelift?